viveks-2006/Low-Power-Motion-Activated-Alert-System/README.md

 🙏 Acknowledgements

-Special thanks to the hackathon organizers, mentors, and team members for their support and guidance throughout the project development process.
+Special thanks to the hackathon organizers, mentors, faculty members, and team members for their support and guidance throughout the project development process.